DIY Project: How to Make a Terrarium

 5. Place your terrarium in an area that gets indirect sunlight.
 Too much sunlight can burn the plants in your terrarium.

-6. Uncovered terrariums need very little water – maybe a tablespoon 1 – 2 times a week.
+6. Uncovered terrariums need very little water – maybe a tablespoon 1 to 2 times a week.
 Covered terrariums should need little to no water.

 That’s it!
-Now that you know how to make a terrarium, you can make as many as you like in any style that suits you.
+Now that you know how to build a terrarium, you can make as many as you like in any style that suits you.
 Enjoy the miniature worlds you create!

-**Plants in terrariums won’t last forever – they often outgrow their small space.
+Note: Terrarium plants won’t last forever—they often outgrow their small space.
 It’s normal to have to replace them at least once a year.
-At that time, you can create different look for your terrarium or simply replace with the same plant – the choice is yours 🙂
+At that time, you can create different look for your terrarium or simply replace with the same plant.
+The choice is yours.